PiKatso/weather-map-API/README.md

 MIT License

-Copyright (c) Kat Gifford & Steven Galvin
+Copyright (c) Kat Gifford & Steven Galvin, 2017

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal